danfuzz/samizdat/samizdat-0/README.md

   in which case its `TYPE_Name` is declared as `static`.
 Method implementation functions in this section are most typically listed in alphabetical order, with an overall binding / initialization function toward the bottom.

+### Comments

+Every file starts with a standard boilerplate copyright header.
+After that, most files have a brief comment about their contents.

+Comment text is written using Markdown syntax.

+Comments on definitions and declarations take a "DRY" attitude, with header files being the "source of truth".
+Comments of the form `"/* Documented in header"` are used liberally in source (non-header) files as an explicit indication that the so-marked item does in fact have documentation elsewhere.
+(That is, it is an unintentional oversight for an item to *not* have such a comment.)